Bil Zelman

-Bil Zelman is an American photographer and director known for his powerful, candid portraiture and spontaneous, photojournalistic style.
-Zelman developed a highly stylized form of hard-flash street photography while in art school and Los Angeles Times art critic Leah Ollman compares the "psychological density" of his work to the likes of Garry Winogrand, Larry Fink, Diane Arbus and William Klein- photographers that are "purposely getting it wrong in one way so as to get it right in another, disrupting visual order to ignite a kind of visceral disorder".
+Bil C. Zelman is an American photographer and director known for his candid portraiture and spontaneous, photojournalistic style.
+Zelman developed a stylized form of hard-flash street photography while in art school and Los Angeles Times art critic Leah Ollman compares the "psychological density" of his work to Garry Winogrand, Larry Fink, Diane Arbus and William Klein, photographers that are "purposely getting it wrong in one way so as to get it right in another, disrupting visual order to ignite a kind of visceral disorder".

-Zelman has photographed and directed myriad campaigns for clients ranging from Apple to Coca-Cola to Levi's and is ranked in the top 3 most awarded photographers in the Americas by Lürzer's Archive.
+Zelman has photographed and directed campaigns for clients ranging from Apple to Coca-Cola to Levi's and is ranked in the top 3 most awarded photographers in the Americas by Lürzer's Archive.

-In 2020 Daylight Books published And Here We Are- Stories From the Sixth Extinction, a collection of noir landscapes and writings about the current extinction crisis with a foreword by Pulitzer Prize-winning biologist E. O. Wilson.
-The book was awarded bronze at the Prix de la Photographie, Paris.
+In 2020 Daylight Books published And Here We Are- Stories From the Sixth Extinction, a collection of noir landscapes and writings about the current extinction crisis with a foreword by biologist E. O. Wilson.
+The book was awarded the Deeper Perspectives award by the International Center For Photography.

-"Equally striking as it is meaningful, this powerful work is a critical reminder that the alarms are not ringing loudly enough for many of us to hear" stated Alexandra Cousteau.
-The monograph was awarded the International Center of Photography Deeper Perspectives Award.